leanderhughes/lms/README.md

 # Personal Learning Management System (LMS)

-This is an LMS I created for the university courses I teach back in 2020.
+This is an LMS I created back in 2020 for the university courses I teach.

 Features: